Craigspaz/graphics101-airbrush/README.md

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
-Although you are permitted to consult with each other while working on this assignment, code that is substantially the same will be considered cheating.** In your `Notes.txt`, please note who deserves a star (who helped you with the assignment).
+Although you are permitted to consult with each other while working on this assignment, code that is substantially the same will be considered cheating.**

 Rubric:
 -------